 Problems that pop up when we see patients with piriformis syndrome

-A common problem we see is that patients wait too long before they seek help.
+The common problem is that patients wait too long before seeking help.
 By the time patients come to see us, they have had piriformis syndrome for months.
 If you don’t get a proper diagnosis from the start, it will waste time.
 If anyone treating your pain is not also looking for the cause of your piriformis muscle dysfunction, they will keep on treating the incorrect thing.
 This is ineffective.
-Now, the pain becomes unbearable, it holds you back from doing normal day to day activities and it will take so much longer to heal.
+Now, the pain becomes unbearable; it holds you back from doing normal day-to-day activities, and it will take so much longer to heal.

 No pain, no gain

-People tend to try some home treatments like foam rolling or piriformis stretches, without much success.
-Going at it with an approach of ‘no pain, no gain’ or ‘pushing through the pain’ is actually not a good idea when it comes to piriformis syndrome.
-There is a big chance that you will simply flare up your pain, irritating your sciatic nerve.
+People try some home treatments, like foam rolling or piriformis stretches, without much success.
+Taking an approach of ‘no pain, no gain’ or ‘pushing through the pain’ is actually not a good idea when it comes to piriformis syndrome.
+There is a big chance that your pain will flare up, irritating your sciatic nerve.

 Often, patients try to get relief by taking anti-inflammatory medication or getting a cortisone injection in the hopes of easing their pain.
-This, however, only slows the process of healing.
-You are not addressing the root of the problem by simply taking medication.
-And then, a lot of people tend to get impatient and they stop taking their medication.
-Or on the other hand, if they feel better they stop their physiotherapy treatment.
-Patience is key with piriformis syndrome.
-It is important to complete your rehabilitation to the end.
+This, however, only slows the healing process.
+Simply taking medication does not address the root of the problem.
+Many people then tend to get impatient and stop taking their medication and stop their treatment plan as soon as they feel better.

 Resting too much or too little

 Resting too much leaves you weaker than before.
 Moving too much causes extra inflammation and irritation.
-Finding the balance between resting and doing safe movements is key!
+Finding the balance between resting and doing safe movements is critical!

 Physiotherapy treatment for piriformis syndrome

-We are confident that we can provide the best treatment for piriformis syndrome.
-We understand that patients are often anxious to get back to their daily routine and exercise and that is why we are here to provide guidance and answers.
-Physiotherapists can implement a very effective and structured plan of action that treats all the aspects of the problem and gets you back on to where you want to be living your best life.
-Our physiotherapy treatment plays a vital role to restore the normal smooth contraction and stretch of the piriformis muscle without irritation of your sciatic nerve.
+We understand that patients are often anxious to return to their daily routine and exercise, so we are here to provide guidance and answers.
+Our Physiotherapists implement a very effective and structured plan of action that treats all the aspects of the problem and gets you back to where you want to be.
+Our treatment program plays a vital role in restoring the normal smooth contraction and stretch of the piriformis muscle without irritating your sciatic nerve.

 Piriformis muscle, Piriformis syndrome, Piriformis buttock pain, Piriformis Sciatic pain